Amalfi Coast Yacht Charter Guide

 The Isle of Capri is a rugged and rocky yet stylish and beautiful destination.
 It is a short cruising distance from Naples to the North and the Amalfi Coast to the South lending itself as an ideal place to stop when visiting either of the areas (or when cruising between the two!).
-Rising out of the sea to an impressive height, Capri is steeped in legends and myths and in Ancient Roman times, the emperor Tiberius chose this island to house his imperial residence.
+Rising out of the sea to an impressive height, the looming and dramatic cliffs are a spectacular sight.
 Capri is a haven for foodies, being home to some of the most delectable Italian restaurants in the world.
 Enjoy an authentic Caprese salad at La Fontelina Beach Club, or make a reservation for fine dining at Villa Verde.
-Better yet, revel under the canopy of lemon trees at the famous Da Paolino restaurant, where you can enjoy your food with in the true quaint atmosphere of days gone by.
+Better yet, revel under the canopy of lemon trees at the famous Da Paolino restaurant, where you can enjoy your food within the true quaint atmosphere of days gone by.

 Lying at the head of the Tramonti Valley, Maiori has become known for its connections with the Italian film director Roberto Rosellini and today is the host for the Rossellini film festival.
 The town also holds many other events mostly throughout the high season, including a five-church-marathon with musical and theatrical performances as part of the celebrations.
 You may be wanting to do this after you taste the local delicacy, an unusual combination of eggplants with a chocolate and nut sauce!

-Like most of the towns along the Amalfi Coast, Minori was founded by ancient Roman nobility who, for its beauty and mild climate, chose to build luxurious villas’.
-One example of this can still be seen today at the Villa Marittima Romana, thought to have belonged to an important member of the imperial court.
-Fine examples of Italian architecture can be found here from the ancient roman villas and the Basilica of Santa Trofimena to the churches of Santa Lucia, San Gennaro and San Michele.
+Like most of the towns along the Amalfi Coast, Minori was founded by the ancient Roman nobility who, for its beauty and mild climate, chose to build luxurious villas’.
+Fine examples of Italian architecture can be found here from the ancient Roman villas and the Basilica of Santa Trofimena to the churches of Santa Lucia, San Gennaro and San Michele.
 Today, Minori is famed for its exceptional quality of food and this is celebrated each September in the fine food festival known as ‘Gusta Minori’ (Tastes of Minori).

-The area is also world renowned for its lemon groves which have been famous since Roman times and now have a special body of people to look after and protect their identity and preservation.
+The area is also world-renowned for its lemon groves which have been famous since Roman times and now have a special body of people to look after and protect them.
 The lemons are used widely in Amalfi Coast cuisine and are the signature taste for the famous Limoncello digestif, which originates from Sorrento on the end of the Sorrentine Peninsula.

-Covered by ash in AD 79 by the towering Mount Vesuvius, the ancient city has become a hotspot for travellers and tourists.
-Whether you’re an avid historian or not this fascinating site, lost for over 1,500 years, has become an attraction to over 2.5 million people a year and should not be missed.
+Covered by ash in AD 79 by the towering Mount Vesuvius, the ancient city has become a hotspot for travellers and tourists to discover the fascinating ruins.
+Whether you’re an avid historian or not, lost for over 1,500 years, so is a worthwhile attraction.